robfinch/inc/doc/FTA_bus.md

 (c) 2005 Robert Finch

 ## Overview
-FTA bus is an asynchronous bus used by me (Finitron) mainly as a system-on-chip bus to interface bus masters and slaves together.
+FTA bus is an asynchronous bus used by the author (Finitron) mainly as a system-on-chip bus to interface bus masters and slaves together.

 ## History
 It evolved from the 'WISHBONE' bus over time as a desire for better bus performance in a complex SoC.